Skip to main content

 6. Click Save

-✅ Your group can now be linked to tickets.
+✅ Your group can now be assigned to tickets.

 Currently, the available allocation strategy is Sequential allocation.